 All used Renault Parcel Back Shelves listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Renault are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Renault from premium breaker yards from across the UK.

 About Parcel Back Shelves

 The Renault back parcel shelf is a functional, removable shelf, providing an extra storage space in the car, while also serving to act as a cover to the boot space, hiding the contents from view.

 The Renault back parcel shelf is positioned inside the car, above the boot, behind the back seats.

 The Renault back parcel shelf is made of a rigid and durable plastic and covered with a material that is hard wearing and aesthetically pleasing, usually matching the rest of the car's interior furnishings.
 Often held in places by straps or pegs, the back parcel shelf can be removed when more boot space is required.
 It also functions as a cover for the boot space, hiding luggage and belongings from sight.
 Some back parcel shelves are retractable and can be pulled out when needed and pushed in when not.
 Others can be folded away, or work with a hinged mechanism.